Local-First Development

 Next Steps

-- Runtime Topology explains standalone and distributed runtime modes.
+- Runtime Topology explains combined and split process shapes.

 - Drivers and Adapters explains driver selection.